gcruzgar/trdiff/README.md

 ## Text Data Pre-Training
 See [XLM](https://github.com/facebookresearch/XLM) for PyTorch original implementation of Cross-lingual Language Model Pretraining.
-See [ELMo](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) for PyTorch/tensorflow implementation of Deep contextualized word representations.
+See [ELMo](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md) for PyTorch/TensorFlow implementation of Deep contextualized word representations.
+See [BERT](https://github.com/google-research/bert) for a method of pre-training language representations in TensorFlow.

 The idea is to produce sentence embedding vectors which can be used for training.
 Once unlabelled text data is vectorised, it can be used to predict TER.
-Once a model is constructed, this can be used to predict words tranlsated per day and ultimately text difficulty.
+Once a model is constructed, this can be used to predict words translated per day and ultimately text difficulty.

 ## Semi-Supervised Regression
 Due to the limit in labeled data (currently have access to ~300 documents) and the easier access to unlabeled data, semi-supervised regression is a good candidate for improved regression models.